BackSession 8: American Squares Session Index Previous session

 Your partner is on one side of you and your corner is on the other side — the lady on your left, the man on your right — so called because you're standing on the same corner of the square.
 Give your left hand to your corner — make sure that it's left — and turn your corner until you're facing your partner.
 That's called an “Allemande Left”.
 Now give right hand to your partner.
 You're not going to turn; you're going to do a Grand Chain, so pull past your partner and keep going round the square in that direction, giving left to the next, right to the next, left to the next, and pull by to meet your partner half-way round the square.
 Swing your partner, and promenade home.
 That's an Allemande Left and a Grand Chain, and they often come together in the Break.
 There may not be a swing and promenade after it — you just have to keep listening.

 If you think you could explain that in half the number of words, you probably haven't called to as many inexperienced dancers as I have!
 You'll find Modern Western dancers will do the Allemande with a forearm hold and you won't be able to combat years of conditioning, so go along with them — it will still work.
+At Challenge Level they don't even bother to turn each other — they just nod and then face their partner, not willing to do a move which gets them nowhere!

-All four ladies chain Top of page
+All four ladies chain

 The dancers should by now be familiar with a ladies' chain.
 Here we have a ladies' chain done by two pairs of couples simultaneously, so instead of the two ladies doing a right-hand turn to reach the opposite man we have four ladies doing a right-hand star to reach the opposite man.
 As with the ordinary ladies' chain, the man needs to move to his right to receive the lady and help her round with a courtesy turn hold.